mrferos/zulip-php-client/README.md

 Zulip PHP Client
 ====
+**I am working on a V2 of the client that is more up to date and is actually tested to work, please see the v2 branch for updates**

 Have been playing around with [Zulip](https://zulip.org/) and noticed there was no PHP client...
 So I made one!